 In July 2006, the Florida Supreme Court affirmed the decision vacating the punitive damages award and held that the class should be decertified prospectively, but determined that the following Phase I findings are entitled to res judicata effect in Engle progeny cases: (i) that smoking causes lung cancer, among other diseases; (ii) that nicotine in cigarettes is addictive; (iii) that defendants placed cigarettes on the market that were defective and unreasonably dangerous; (iv) that defendants concealed material information knowing that the information was false or misleading or failed to disclose a material fact concerning the health effects or addictive nature of smoking; (v) that defendants agreed to conceal or omit information regarding the health effects of cigarettes or their addictive nature with the intention that smokers would rely on the information to their detriment; (vi) that defendants sold or supplied cigarettes that were defective; and (vii) that defendants were negligent.
 The Florida Supreme Court decision also allowed former class members to proceed to trial on individual liability issues (using the above findings) and compensatory and punitive damage issues, provided they filed their individual lawsuits by January 2008.
 In December 2006, the Florida Supreme Court added the finding that defendants sold or supplied cigarettes that, at the time of sale or supply, did not conform to the representations made by defendants.
 In October 2007, the United States Supreme Court denied defendants' petition for writ of certiorari.
-As a result of the Engle decision, approximately 8,960 plaintiffs have claims pending against the Company and Liggett and other cigarette manufacturers.
+As a result of the Engle decision, approximately 8,000 plaintiffs have claims pending against the Company and Liggett and other cigarette manufacturers.

 Three federal district courts (in the Merlob, Brown and Burr cases) ruled that the findings in Phase I of the Engle proceedings could not be used to satisfy elements of plaintiffs' claims, and two of those rulings (Brown and Burr) were certified by the trial court for interlocutory review.
 The certification was granted by the United States Court of Appeals for the Eleventh Circuit and the appeals were consolidated (in February 2009, the appeal in Burr was dismissed for lack of prosecution).
 In July 2010, the Eleventh Circuit ruled that plaintiffs do not have an unlimited right to use the findings from the original Engle trial to meet their burden of establishing the elements of their claims at trial.
 Rather, plaintiffs may only use the findings to establish specific facts that they demonstrate with a reasonable degree of certainty were actually decided by the original Engle jury.
 The Eleventh Circuit remanded the case to the district court to determine what specific factual findings the Engle jury actually made.
 All federal cases were stayed pending review by the Eleventh Circuit.
-On December 22, 2010, stays were lifted in 12 cases selected by plaintiffs.
+On December 22, 2010, stays were lifted in 12 cases selected by plaintiffs, two of which were subsequently re-stayed.
+Liggett is a defendant in two of the ten cases.

 In December 2010, in the Martin case, a case against R.J.
 Reynolds, the Florida District Court of Appeals issued the first ruling by a Florida intermediate appellate court to address the Brown decision discussed above.
 The panel held that the trial court correctly construed the Florida Supreme Court's 2006 decision in Engle in instructing the jury on the preclusive effect of the Phase I Engle proceedings, expressly disagreeing with certain aspects of the Brown decision.
+In July 2011, the Florida Supreme Court declined to review the District Court of Appeals' decision.
+This matter may be subject to review by the United States Supreme Court.
 This decision could lead to other adverse rulings by state appellate courts.